 J. Darrin Gross:

-I'd like to ask you, Eric Voyles.
-What is the biggest risk?
+I'd like to ask you, Michael Zuber, what is the BIGGEST RISK?

 J. Darrin Gross:

-I'd like to ask you, Rich West, what is the BIGGEST RISK?
+I'd like to ask you, Anton, Maddy, what is the biggest risk?